Animals on University Property

 Exception 3: Emotional Support Animals (ESAs)

 The university considers requests from students, employees, applicants and third parties with a documented need for access for an ESA through its standard processes for reviewing requests for reasonable accommodation, pursuant to university policy (see “Accessibility and Reasonable Accommodation for Individuals with Disabilities” policy in Related Documents section below).
 The university generally grants access for an ESA only in university housing.
+Normally only one ESA per student will be approved.

 Exception 4: Pets